 Please read the following terms and conditions carefully.
-These terms and conditions (together with the documents that they refer to) set out the basis upon which you are entitled to access and use the website www.lawsociety.ie (the Site) - this includes legalvacancies.ie, annualreport.lawsociety.ie and springgala.ie (which are sub sites of lawsociety.ie).
+These terms and conditions (together with the documents they refer to) set out the basis upon which you are entitled to access and use the website www.lawsociety.ie (the Site).
+This includes legalvacancies.ie, annualreport.lawsociety.ie and springgala.ie (which are sub sites of lawsociety.ie).

 By using the Site, you confirm that you accept the terms and conditions and that you agree to comply with them.
 If you do not agree with these terms and conditions, you must not use the website.